Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

 \section{Explanation Generation Techniques for XGDAI}

 This section presents existing explanation generation techniques and taxonomies (e.g., transparency, domain dependence, post-hoc explainability, continual learning) for XGDAI.
-The section is further subdivided into three parts to discuss techniques categorized under Deliberative, Reactive, or Hybrid Explanation Generation.
-The overview of techniques for XGDAI shows that the techniques are either domain-specific, domain-agnostic, or post-hoc.
+The section is subdivided into three parts to discuss techniques categorized under Deliberative, Reactive, or Hybrid Explanation Generation.
+The techniques can be further categorized by Transparency (Transparent vs Post-Hoc) and Domain Specificity (Specific vs Agnostic).
 Domain-specific techniques heavily depend on the agent world's domain knowledge and do not permit application to other agents in other environments.
-Domain agnostic or post-hoc techniques are domain-independent, allowing cross-platform usability.
+Domain-agnostic techniques are domain-independent, allowing cross-platform usability.
 Post-hoc explanations make it possible to explain without inherently following the reasoning process leading to the decision \cite{anjomshoae2019explainable}.
+Transparent explanations on the other hand highlight every step of the reasoning process.
+Fig. \ref{fig_taxonomy_map} maps the reviewed XGDAI to three taxonomy categories: XGDAI Behavior, Transparency, and Domain Specificity.